-A proposal in the self-assessed pool is only eligible to progress to the ABP if the prospective Beneficiary provides the 'required proposal information' (refer to section 6.1.3 of these Guidelines):
+A proposal in the self-assessed pool is only eligible to progress to the ABP if the sub-national entity provides the 'required proposal information' (refer to section 6.1.3 of these Guidelines):

 - 1. to the DMAC Secretariat; and - 2. by the due date (refer to section 4.2 of these Guidelines).